jrpotter/blog/_posts/2024-01-15-how-to-solve-it.md

 title: How to Solve It
 tags: [proof, math, problem solving]
 categories: home
+math: true
 ---

-Much of my focus over the past year or two has been oriented around learning how to learn, and systematizing how I go about thinking and solving problems.
-To this end I've created thousands of [Anki flashcards](https://ankiweb.net/about), tried various [Zettelkasten](https://zettelkasten.de/) systems, and studied epistemological thinking with respect to math and computer science.
+Much of my focus over the past year or two has been oriented around learning how to learn and systematizing how I go about thinking and solving problems.
+To this end I've created thousands of [Anki flashcards](https://ankiweb.net/about), tried various [Zettelkasten](https://zettelkasten.de/) systems, and began reading many books on the subject.
+The purpose of this post is to discuss one of these books.

-One of the most well-known books in this third space is George Pólya's *How to Solve It*.
-In this post, I transcribed the problems he listed at the end of the book and try to solve them in two ways.
+George Pólya's *How to Solve It* is a very well-known text on how to methodically approach a problem, where the word "problem" here is used in a very general sense.
+I've transcribed the practice problems Pólya lists at the end of his book and try to solve them in two ways.
 The first listed solution will recount my "default" approach.
-This will include my general thought processes, where I'm potentially stuck, and how I go about working around those thoughts.
-The second approach will try to systematically use Pólya's framework as described in the book.
+That is, my general thought process, where I feel stuck, and how I go about working around any barriers I encounter, without any intentional effort to use Pólya's framework.
+The second approach will instead use that framework to try and systematically break down the problem.

-To avoid influencing my "default" approach with Pólya's method, I solve every problem "my way" before starting back at problem 1 with Polya's approach in hand.
-In each I'll compare both approaches to the problem at hand.
+To avoid influencing my "default" approach with Pólya's method, I solve every problem "my way" before starting back at [question 1](#question-1) with Polya's approach in hand.
+After I solve a problem both ways, I then write a small snippet describing my thoughts on the two approaches.

 {% include inline-toc.html %}